McGlash/Python-Analysis-Challenge/README.md

-# Python Analysis Challenge
+# Automating analysis with Python

 ## Financial Analysis

 ![Revenue](Images/revenue-per-lead.png)

-* In this challenge, I created a Python script for analyzing the financial records.
+* I created a Python script for analyzing the financial records.
 I was given a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 * I created a [Python script](#pybank/main.py) that analyzes the records to calculate each of the following: